pip-services/pip-services-docs/content/en/net/container/refer/references_decorator.md

 > `public virtual` List\<object\> Find(object locator, bool required)
 - **locator**: object - locator to find a reference by.
-- **required**: bool - if True, it forces to raise an exception when no reference is found.
+- **required**: bool - if true, it forces to raise an exception when no reference is found.
 - **returns**: List\<object\> -  list with matching component references.

 #### GetAll